 This article reviews whether fenugreek seeds can promote hair and scalp health, as well as the best ways to incorporate them into your hair care routine.

-Fenugreek is a small green, leafy herb originally from southern parts of Asia and the Mediterranean.
+Fenugreek is a small green, leafy herb originally from western Asia, southern Europe, and the Mediterranean (

 Culinary and medicinal applications use both the leaves and the small, brown seeds of the plant.

-Ancient Chinese and Ayurvedic medicine practices used this herbal supplement to induce labor, improve digestion, soothe skin irritation, and promote overall health (
+Ancient Chinese and Ayurvedic medicine practices used this herbal supplement to (

 A supplement like fenugreek may be less effective if you’re not addressing other possible causes of hair loss, such as inadequate nutrition, stress, hormonal changes, and genetic makeup.